50+ valuable marketing spend statistics for 2023

 Consumer behaviors have changed dramatically even before COVID.
 As digital transformation and internet accessibility have become more widespread, there’s been a gradual drop in traditional ad spend across all industries–although these formats aren’t going to disappear overnight.

-Traditional advertising in the US continues to show negative expected growth at -0.2% in 2021.
+Traditional advertising in the US continues to show negative expected growth.
 (The CMO Survey)

 Globally, traditional ad spend across formats including newspaper, television, and outdoor advertising are predicted to fall by 20.7%.
 (Finances Online)